Vinay876/cjobs/Readme.md

         modified data and added url to all of them

     ->Seventh Commit - 25-04-2022
-        Create Profile page (responsive)
-        Add accordian and filter and job and internship card to the job and internshipt page (responsive) Add card in trainings page
+        Create Profile with updator page fro employer and seeker (responsive) Add top and filter and job and internship card to the job and internshipt page (responsive) Created the template for the post
-        Add things to about us page ( get inspiration from internshala )
+        Redesigned the post and used User_id a feature to view companies profiles

+    ->Eight Commit - 26-04-2022
+        Make employer to post a recruitment (job or internship) The seeker to view the job with tags